Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - Operations that offer concurrency protection using `ETag`s, now take a parameter `onlyIfUnchanged` that relies on the ETag property of the submitted entity.
 - `IotHubServiceClient.Query.CreateAsync<T>(...)` is now async.
   - Call `QueryResponse<T>.MoveNextAsync()` in a loop (end when it returns `false`) and access `QueryResponse<T>.Current`.
+- `JobProperties` properties that hold Azure Storage SAS URIs are now of type `System.Uri` instead of `string`.

 #### ServiceClient